steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 ## Runtime reporting

-It is not the intention of this document to provide a detailed explanation of all of the types of reports that can be output by the ASan runtime.
+It is not the intention of this document to provide a detailed explanation of all the types of reports that can be output by the ASan runtime.
 Instead, the focus is on the differences between the standard reports for CPU issues, and reports for GPU issues.

 An invalid address detection report for the CPU always starts with